-Apollo Plus Windows Phone 8 update rumored for Mobile World Congress revealAlex Wagner - Deputy Managing Editor, News Desk
+Apollo Plus Windows Phone 8 update rumored for Mobile World Congress revealAlex Wagner - Editorial Director of News and Content

 Windows Phone 8 was made officially official in June 2012, and after months of teases and tidbits of info, it finally began making its way into consumers hands earlier in November.
 The good news is that fans of the platform may not have to wait that long for Windows Phone 8's first notable update.
 Earlier today, @Football4PDA, who has been responsible for accurate leaks in the past, claimed that Microsoft is prepping a Windows Phone 8 update dubbed Apollo Plus (WP8 was codenamed Apollo).
 Now The Verge says that its sources have corroborated this information, adding that Microsoft plans to show off Apollo Plus at Mobile World Congress in February.